-All employees of the Marina Coast Water District (MCWD) are expected to read and understand the attached employee handbook, then sign, date and return this page to the HR/Risk Administrator.

-This acknowledges that I, \\\\\\, have received a copy of the MCWD Employee Handbook.
-I understand that this Handbook is intended to be used as a ready reference and as a summary of the MCWD's personnel policies, work rules and benefits.
-It is designed to provide a quick overview of MCWD policies and procedures, but does not supersede the Memorandums of Understanding (MOUs) for the individual bargaining units.

-I acknowledge that I am expected to read, understand, and adhere to the policies documented in this Handbook.
-I understand it is my responsibility to comply with the policies contained in this Handbook and any revisions made hereafter.

-I understand the statements contained in the Handbook are not intended to create any contractual or other legal obligations of MCWD.
-I further understand that MCWD may revise, modify, supplement, or rescind any of the policies summarized in this Handbook at any time.

-I understand that if I am an employee who is covered by this Handbook and I have subsequently entered into a written employment agreement signed by me and the MCWD, the guidelines, procedures and benefits discussed in this Handbook are not applicable to the extent they are inconsistent with my written employment agreement.
-However, if the written agreement does not address conditions or terms set forth in the Handbook, the Handbook shall apply to me.
+All employees of the Marina Coast Water District (MCWD) are exunderstand the attached employee handbook, then sign, date and re HR/Risk Administrator.
+This acknowledges that I, sonnel policies, work MCWD policies and I acknowledge that I am expected to read, understand, and add documented in this Handbook.
+I understand it is my responsibility policies contained in this Handbook and any revisions made hereafte to comply with the I understand the statements contained in the Handbook are not into contractual or other legal obligations of MCWD.
+I further understar revise, modify, supplement, or rescind any of the policies summarize at any time. nd that MCWD may I understand that if I am an employee who is covered by this Ha subsequently entered into a written employment agreement sign MCWD, the guidelines, procedures and benefits discussed in this applicable to the extent they are inconsistent with my written employment, if the written agreement does not address conditions or to Handbook, the Handbook shall apply to me. ed by me and the Handbook are not loyment agreement.
+Employee Signature Date Witness Signature Date

-Employee Signature ---------- -----------

-Date

-Witness Signature

-Date